stevenebutler/jmeter-cors-plugin/docs/README.md

 -----------

 - Minimum JMeter version 5.2.1
-- Timers, Post-Processors, and Assertions are **not** executed for the preflight request, but only any Pre-Processors that precede the CORS Pre-Processor.
+- Timers, Pre-Processors, Post-Processors, and Assertions are **not** executed for the preflight request, but only once for the actual HTTP sampler.
+  The preflight request will be made by a clone of the actual sampler after the preceding Pre-Processors have run.
+  Pre-processors appearing **after** the CORS Pre-Processor will be effective for the actual sampler only.
-- CORS Pre-Processors are not "aware" of one another, so if a sampler's Scope contains more than one, multiple preflight requests will be made.
+- CORS Pre-Processors are not "aware" of one another, so if a sampler's scope contains more than one, multiple preflight requests will be made.